salamiabidemi/Image-Processing/README.md

 # Image-Processing
-manipulate images and perform basic image processing using the Python Pillow library.
+How to manipulate images and perform basic image processing using the Python Pillow library.